matejak/argbash/doc/index.rst

 Moreover, they can have defaults and help messages.
 In order to declare your arguments, you write macros described below.

-So let's get back to argument types:
+So let's get back to argument types.
+Below, is a list of argument types and macros that you have to write to support those.
+Place those macros in your files as Bash comments.

 * Single-value positional arguments:
   ::